MiloszD-repo/Robotics_Portfolio/projects/KLT_box_robotic_pick_and_place_cell/README.md

-Gripper for industrial KLT boxes with automatic pose estimation through vision and ToF distance detection.
-Project created for use with combination of Universal Robots and Mobile Industrial Robots machines with focus on control of the UR robot. change to KLT box pick and place system/ cell
+Enhancement of a system for automatic pick and place operations in a warehouse.
+Complete with a custom gripper for industrial KLT boxes with automatic pose estimation through vision and ToF distance detection and inventory managment system.
+Project created for use with combination of Universal Robots and Mobile Industrial Robots machines with focus on control of the UR robot.
+Project also contatined business/ startup part, functioning a as mockup commercial product.